How to Restore Intimacy: Make the First Move

-What does intimacy mean to you?
-Though other thoughts often come to mind when we hear the word ‘intimacy’ what an intimate relationship is really all about is being able to be authentic with another person.
+Intimacy is a deeply profound and often misunderstood aspect of human connection.
+It goes beyond the physical, encompassing emotional, psychological, and spiritual elements that form the foundation of healthy relationships.
+Though other thoughts often come to mind when we hear the word ‘intimacy’ what an intimate relationship is really all about being comfortable enough to be vulnerable and authentic with another person.
 To share our true selves without restraint.

 Why Intimacy Is Important